ardbramantyo/Machine-Learning-Human-Resources-Department/README.md

 **Tools:** Pandas, Numpy, Seaborn, Matplotlib, Scikit-Learn, Tensorflow, Keras

 #### Data Cleaning
-To avoid AI misunderstanding, 2 variables are made based on their data type.
+To avoid AI misunderstanding when interpreting data, 2 variables (X) are made based on their data type and converting categorical variable (X_cat) into numerical using scikit-learn and concatenate both them back.

+Variables:
-1. Categorical: Anything from fields exclude Attrition that has object data type
+1. Categorical(X_cat): Anything from fields exclude Attrition that has object data type
-2. Numerical:  Anything from fields that has numerical data type.
+2. Numerical(X_numerical):  Anything from fields that has numerical data type.

-Converting Categorical variable data type using scikit-learn into number:
+Code:
 ``` ruby
 from sklearn.preprocessing import OneHotEncoder
 onehotencoder = OneHotEncoder()